 “Four hundred ninety-nine of my disciples understand well what Buddhism is, except one Hui-neng.
 He is a man not to measured by an ordinary standard.
 Hence the robe and the Dharma were handed down to him.”

-One asked [the master]: “When the lay brother was treading the mill stone in the grinding room, where was he when he forgot to move his feet?”
+One asked: “When the lay brother was treading the millstone in the grinding room, where was he when he forgot to move his feet?”

 The master replied: “Drowned in a deep spring.”
 (The Record of Lin-chi)

-When he was between 22 and 24, Hui-neng, an illiterate peddler of firewood, had a sudden first awakening when by chance he heard a man reciting the Diamond Sutra.
+When he was between 22 and 24, Hui-neng, an illiterate peddler of firewood, had a sudden first awakening when he heard a man reciting the Diamond Sutra.
 He obtained some money for his mother’s support and traveled north to ask the Fifth Ch’an Patriarch, Hongren, to ordain him.
-The Patriarch knew at once that Hui-neng was more advanced than any of his disciples, but because of his social status he wasn’t ordained but was sent to work.
-After he had been pounding rice for eight months, the Patriarch went to speak with him, and told him that he knew of his attainment but that it would be unwise to let the other monks know of it.
+The Patriarch knew at once that Hui-neng was more advanced than any of his disciples.
+However for reasons of his own he didn’t make Hui-neng a monk but sent him to work.
+After Hui-neng had been milling rice for eight months, Hongren went to the milling room to speak with him; he told him that he knew of his attainment, but that it would be unwise to let the other monks know of it.

-A short time later, Hongren told the monks to each write a verse, and that if anyone showed by his verse that he had insight he would receive the robe and Dharma (teaching) of the patriarchate, becoming the Sixth Patriarch.
-The Head Monk wrote his verse on a wall.
-Hearing it read, Hui-neng knew that it lacked insight, and he composed his own verse and asked a visiting dignitary to write it on the wall for him.
+A short time later Hongren told the monks to each write a verse.
+He pledged that if anyone showed by his verse that he had insight into the meaning of Zen he would receive the robe and Dharma (direct teaching) of the patriarchate, becoming the Sixth Patriarch.
+Unsure of himself, the Head Monk wrote his verse on a wall.
+Hearing it read, Hui-neng composed his own verse and asked a visiting dignitary to write it on the wall for him.
 After the Patriarch saw Hui-neng’s verse he summoned him to his hall in the middle of the night and read the Diamond Sutra to him.
-Upon hearing the Sutra, Hui-neng had an awakening to his original nature.
-The Patriarch thereupon conferred to Hui-neng the Dharma and the robe.
-Fearing that other monks might do him harm he told Hui-neng to leave the monastery and not to teach for three years, since either his life, or the Dharma, or both, were “hanging by a thread.”
+Upon hearing the Sutra, Hui-neng awoke to his original nature; the Patriarch thereupon conferred upon Hui-neng the Dharma and the robe.
+But fearing that other monks might do him harm he told Hui-neng to leave the monastery and not to teach for three years, since either his life, or the Dharma, or both, were “hanging by a thread.”

 In 713, the year he died, he gave a series of discourses from a specially-erected platform, which signified the fulfillment of a prophecy and gave the teaching the stamp of being an authentic teaching of the Buddha.
-This is why Hui-neng’s teaching is called a sutra.
+This is why Hui-neng’s teaching, alone among the Chinese scriptures, is called a sutra.

-The following account opens the Platform Sutra, the only surviving teaching of Hui-neng’s 37 years as a Master.
+The following account opens the Platform Sutra, the only surviving teaching of Hui-neng’s 37 years as a Ch’an master.